maim-lain/mythicmanor/weeks/week7.md

 #### Night:
 - Hallway -> Bulletin board -> Read task -> Accept
+- Night:
-- If the pool is empty
+  - If the pool is empty:
     - Pool -> Investigate the pool -> Watch Esther
-- If someone is in the pool
+  - If someone is in the pool:
     - Bed -> Sleep

 <br>
 <br>